ttu/ruuvitag-sensor/README.md

 ruuvi_rx.stop()
 ```

-More [samples](https://github.com/ttu/ruuvitag-sensor/blob/master/examples/reactive_extensions.py) and simple [HTTP server](https://github.com/ttu/ruuvitag-sensor/blob/master/examples/http_server_asyncio_rx.py) under examples directory.
+More [samples](https://github.com/ttu/ruuvitag-sensor/blob/master/examples/reactive_extensions.py) and a simple [HTTP server](https://github.com/ttu/ruuvitag-sensor/blob/master/examples/http_server_asyncio_rx.py) under the examples directory.

 Check official documentation of [ReactiveX](https://rxpy.readthedocs.io/en/latest/index.html) and the [list of operators](https://rxpy.readthedocs.io/en/latest/operators.html).

 ##### Find sensors

-`find_ruuvitags` function will exeute forever and when new RuuviTag sensor is found it will print it's MAC address and state at that moment.
-This function can be used with a command line applications.
+`find_ruuvitags` function will execute forever and when a new RuuviTag sensor is found, it will print its MAC address and state at that moment.
+This function can be used with command line applications.
 Logging must be enabled and set to print to console.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor